Steps in Financial Planning for Graduate Education

 Step 1: Know Your Personal Financial Resources

 Whether it is a detailed spreadsheet or just mental notes, you have household income and expenses that you track in some way.
 Having a household budget, especially as you transition from working adult to working adult student, will help you see your financial picture more clearly.
-There are many free resources online for quick budget outlines, such as The Daily Muse Budget Template spreadsheet for grad students.
-You might also use budgeting software like Mint or You Need a Budget.
+If you don’t already have a budgeting tool, use the CashCourse Budget Wizard, provided for you in partnership with the National Endowment for Financial Education.

 Step 2: Estimate Your Graduate School Budget

-Write down your best estimates for your educational costs.
+Now create a grad school forecast budget in the CashCourse Budget Wizard using your best estimates for educational cost.
 Start with a review of the tuition and costs each term for an average student in your program, but be aware that your own costs can vary depending on your location and your personal choices.
 Then estimate the number of terms that you will be enrolled in your program.
 Talk with an Admissions Advisor or attend an Information Session to learn about the curriculum and program length.

 Step 3: Close Funding Gaps